dawandepiyush/Skills/README.md

 # Skills

-A personal Claude Code plugin marketplace by [Piyush Dawande](https://github.com/dawandepiyush).
+A Claude Code plugin marketplace by [Piyush Dawande](https://github.com/dawandepiyush) based on use cases that I have observed in my work and personal setting.

 ## Install